yjalil/esg-scoring-lewagon/README.md

 ```git branch --merged master```
 * Delete the branch soit doesn't clutter your git.
 Don't try to force the delete with -D.
 ```git branch -d <branch-name>```

+# Notebooks
+Notebooks will import data.
+Since we ignore data files, if you need to try someone esle's notebook, you need to copy the data file in the notebook folder.
+Create a /notebooks/Data subfolder and copy the csv file in it.
+Don't change another contributor's notebook.

+# Naming variables and classes
+We will use the same convention.
+Classes start with a capital letter, functions and variables don't.
+This is important, whenthe project grows weneed to be able to find our way by intuition.
+* PascalCase for classes
+* camelCase for functions
+* snake_case for variables